Cruise Medical or Fit-to-Cruise Certificate

 Expedition and remote route cruises

-Cruises to Antarctica, the Arctic, remote Pacific islands, or other destinations far from medical facilities require all passengers to hold a certificate.
-Operators including Hurtigruten, Silversea, G Adventures, and Norwegian Cruise Line typically mandate this.
+Cruises to Antarctica, the Arctic, the Galapagos, remote Pacific islands, or other destinations far from medical facilities require all passengers to hold a certificate.
+Operators including Hurtigruten, Silversea, G Adventures, Oceanwide Expeditions, and Quark Expeditions typically mandate this regardless of health status.

 Passengers with pre-existing conditions